PE and Sport

-Our main off-site facility is Horntye Sports Park which has a sports hall and full size astroturf and is used for most games afternoons and a large amount of fixtures.
-Other facilities include Summerfields Leisure Centre and Bexhill Leisure Centre.
-There is also a school pool at the prep school site in Bexhill-on-Sea.
+Our main off-site facility is Horntye Sports Park which has a sports hall and full size astroturf and is used for most Games afternoons and a proportion of fixtures.
+Other facilities used include Summerfields and Bexhill Leisure Centres.
+There is also a school pool at the Prep School site in Bexhill-on-Sea.

 Trips & Tours

 There are a number of annual trips and tours.
-The annual Dover College Sports exchange runs for year 7 and 8 pupils and involved both a home and away leg.
-There is a bi-annual Football & Hockey tour to Valkenburg in Holland for key stage 4 and we are currently planning our first senior sports tour.
-In addition, there is also the annual Ski trip which runs during the Easter Holidays.
+The annual Dover College Sports exchange runs for Year 7 and 8 pupils and involved both a home and away leg.
+There are also bi-annual ski trips and sports tours which run during the Easter Holidays.

-Sports scholarships are predominantly awarded to candidates who excel in football, hockey, netball, cricket & rounders as well as a number being offered for swimming.
+Sports scholarships are predominantly awarded to candidates who excel in football, hockey, netball, cricket and rounders.
+A number of scholarships are also offered for swimming.

 The application process will involve candidates being required to: